ouchitaikoproject/OuchiTaikoProject/README.md

 If that isn't an option for you, you can try using a towel, blanket, large mouse pad, thin foam, whatever you want that gives you sound-reducing qualities as well as the amount of bounce that you're looking for.

-The beauty of my Project is that you can adjust the Drum and make it perform just how you want regardless of Drum cover.
+The beauty of my Project is that you can adjust the Drum Thresholds and make it perform just how you want regardless of Drum cover.

 <div align="center">
 <img src="images/Pictures/1000000000000753000009C4DA4EE4D3.jpg" width="350px" style="display: block; margin: 0 auto;">